-Surprising connections between our well-being and giving, getting, and gratitudeJanuary 19th, 2013 in Psychology & Psychiatry /
+Surprising connections between our well-being and giving, getting, and gratitudeJanuary 19, 2013 in Medicine & Health / Psychology & Psychiatry

 We all know that getting a good night's sleep is good for our general health and well-being.
 But new research is highlighting a more surprising benefit of good sleep: more feelings of gratitude for relationships.

 "A plethora of research highlights the importance of getting a good night's sleep for physical and psychological well-being, yet in our society, people still seem to take pride in needing, and getting, little sleep," says Amie Gordon of the University of California, Berkeley.
 "And in the past, research has shown that gratitude promotes good sleep, but our research looks at the link in the other direction and, to our knowledge, is the first to show that everyday experiences of poor sleep are negatively associated with gratitude toward others – an important emotion that helps form and maintain close social bonds."

 Social psychologists are increasingly finding that "prosocial" behavior – including expressing gratitude and giving to others – is key to our psychological well-being.
 Even how we choose to spend our money on purchases affects our health and happiness.
 And children develop specific ways to help others from a very young age.
 Gordon and other researchers will be presenting some of these latest findings at the Society for Personality and Social Psychology (SPSP) annual meeting today in New Orleans.